aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-txtsaveoptions/add-bidi-marks/_index.md

 ---
-title: Add Bidi Marks
+title: Add Bidi Marks in Word Document
-linktitle: Add Bidi Marks
+linktitle: Add Bidi Marks in Word Document
 second_title: Aspose.Words for .NET API Reference
 description: Learn to add Bidi marks to a Word document using Aspose.Words for .NET and create professional multilingual documents.
 type: docs